 Costs and What's Covered

-Norton doesn't have a free antivirus product, but it offers a 30-day trial of any of its paid products.
+Norton doesn't have a free antivirus product, but it offers a 30-day trial (60 days with the new Norton 360 line) of any of its paid products.
 The yearly subscription costs below are Norton's list prices, but deep discounts often show up online.

 |Norton Antivirus Basic||Norton Security Standard||Norton Security Deluxe||Norton Security Premium|